 Now, put yourself in your visitor’s position.
 How does your digital presence appear to visitors?
 Does your site invite them to draw closer and explore things further, or does it make people confused and cautious about what to do next?

 What customers see “above the fold” (i.e. what you first see on your screen) is just the tip of the iceberg.
 There are so many other things than can influence your web visitors’ thoughts and their purchasing decisions.

-Can WordPress Fix A Poorly-Designed Web Site?
+Can WordPress Fix A Poorly-Designed Website?

 Poor Web User Experience

-(Site design issues)
+(Website design issues)

 As you can see, there are many areas that can lead to a poor user experience and negatively impact your business success online.
-If your web site isn’t designed in a user-friendly way, you run the risk of not only losing potential customers but also your existing clients as well.
+If your web site is poorly built, you run the serious risk of not only losing prospective customers but also your current clients too.